 Task 5: Manage Network Traffic Between Hubs

-In this task, the student will create FortiGate firewall policies to allow or deny selective east-west network traffic between spokes in different vWAN hubs.
+In this task create FortiGate firewall policies to allow or deny selective east-west network traffic between spokes in different vWAN hubs.

 Create the following addresses and firewall policies on both FortiGates.